nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The student name is not in the list.
+The student assignmentName is not in the list.
     * 1a1.
 TAchy displays a "no students found" message.

       Use case ends.

 * 1a.
-There are multiple students with the name.
+There are multiple students with the assignmentName.
     * 1a1.
-TAchy shows a list of students with the same name with indices.
+TAchy shows a list of students with the same assignmentName with indices.
     * 1a2.
 TA deletes one of them by index.

       Use case resumes at step 2.